"Why am I having a transference?"

 However, other brain functionalities like some of our attachment needs, can thankfully, be met later.

 From an evolutionary perspective, when our developmental milestones are achieved we're more adaptable.
-We function optimally.
+We function optimally and this helps perpetuate our species.

 Let me share a story that might help explain the importance of these experience-dependent adaptations.